haberdashPI/vscode-master-key/notes.md

   almost there, need to get test working for insert need to figure out why the color of the status message isn't right

+  gahh!! why isn't currentMode working in a sane way???
+  (is there some optimization happening???)

 TODO: write a test for parsing to check that `[[mode]]` sections are defined and that `validModes` is not